Open E is a tuning that makes your open strings spell out an E Major chord.

 Joe Walsh also played in Open E in some songs such as Rocky Mountain Way.

-This song features easy to learn phrases that you could apply to other songs with ease, making it a great choice to learn.
+This song features easy to learn phrases that you could apply to other songs with ease, making it a great choice to start with.

 The Rolling Stones – No Expectations